nais/doc/docs/explanation/observability/logging.md

 [:octicons-arrow-right-24: Get started with Grafana Loki](../../how-to-guides/observability/logs/loki.md)

 {% if tenant() == "nav" %}

-### Kibana
+### Elastic Kibana

 Kibana is a tool for visualizing and analyzing logs.
-It is part of the Elastic Stack and is used for log analysis and monitoring.
-Kibana is not available in the nais platform, but it is available in the [nais cloud](https://doc.nais.io/nais-cloud/observability/logging/kibana).
+It is part of the Elastic Stack and is widely used for log analysis and visualization in NAV.
+Kibana Elastic is supported by atom.

+[:octicons-arrow-right-24: Get started with Kibana](../../how-to-guides/observability/logs/kibana.md
 {% endif %}